WetDogWeather/TerrierMobile/ios/Mapbox-Integration/mapbox.md

 Weather layers need a few things to work:
 - Terrier, logically enough.
 We need that infrastructure to render anything.
 - The variable, that is *what* they're displaying
+- A trrColorMap to turn values into colors.
+Temperature provides its own by default, but you can override it.
 - The cadence, which is the time period over which they're displaying and how much of it to display.

 We start here with a temperature layer with an opacity of 0.5.
 TrrTemperatureController is really just a convenience wrapper over a Single Variable layer that filters out variables named "temperature" over the continental US.

 By default you'll get GFS, RTMA, and HRRR (soon to be RRFS).
+GFS covers the whole world, but we're filtering out everything that doesn't overlap CONUS by default.
+That's all configurable.

 All the layers need to be started, hence the start() call.
 To turn them off, as you might have guessed, call stop().

-After creating the layer, we want to setup time information, the TrrSourceCadence, to control how much of this the user sees.
+After creating the layer, we want to set up time information, the TrrSourceCadence, to control how much of this the user sees.
 We set it up with minus 24 hours and plus 24 hours.
 Then we resolve it into real times and pass that into the TrrTimeTracker.
 You can change the TrrTimeTracker whenever you like, setting it to a new time or changing the range.
 It will update anything watching it.

+As an aside, the TrrSourceCadence makes more sense with the lower level controllers.
+The TrrTemperatureController is hiding a lot by default.
+We'll flesh that out more later.

 The last thing we do here is call play() so the tracker animates over the 2 day period.

 ## Up Next
 The Temperature example should be enough to get you going.
+The code is all here in the directory, so feel free to peruse our example.

 We have a fairly elaborate test app for Terrier and I'll be bringing more pieces of that over for things like radar, hooking up the TrrTimeTracker to a slider, and tweaking some of the settings.